influxdata/telegraf/docs/CONFIGURATION.md

 The inverse of `namepass`.
 If a match is found the metric is discarded.
 This is tested on metrics after they have passed the `namepass` test.

+- **fieldvaluepass**:
+A table mapping field keys to arrays of glob pattern strings.
+Only metrics that contain a field key in the table and a field value matching one of its patterns is emitted.

+- **fieldvaluedrop**:
+The inverse of `fieldvaluepass`.
+If a match is found the metric is discarded.
+This is tested on metrics after they have passed the `fieldvaluepass` test.

 - **tagpass**:
 A table mapping tag keys to arrays of glob pattern strings.
 Only metrics that contain a tag key in the table and a tag value matching one of its